 NUTR 670Nutrition Research Methods3

-For more detailed information on coursework and timeline requirements, see AP.6.7 Bachelor's/Accelerated Master's Degrees policies.
+For more detailed information on coursework and timeline requirements, see AP.6.7 Bachelor's/Accelerated Master's Degrees and AP.1.4.4 Graduate Course Enrollment by Undergraduates.